EnzoVezzaro/Started-Kit/README.md

 # Ultimate Front-End Starter Kit

-Use this as a simple structure for a simple project using G<ul>p - Jade - SASS Inspired by YEOMAN / generator-modern-front-end 0.1.8.
+Use this as a simple structure for a simple project using Gulp - Jade - SASS Inspired by YEOMAN / generator-modern-front-end 0.1.8.

 # Features  <i class="fa fa-rocket"></i>